-Mr. Myers was a 1940 graduate of the University in Iowa, with a BFA in Fine Arts, followed by a Master fo Arts in watercolor.
-After a brief stint in the military, he returned to Iowa to work with printmaker Mauricio Lasansky, and to earn yet another MA—this time in printmaking.
+Myers was a 1940 graduate of the University of Iowa, with a BFA in Fine Arts, followed by a Master of Arts in Watercolor.
+After a brief stint in the military, he returned to Iowa to work with legendary printmaker Mauricio Lasansky, earning another MFA — this time in Printmaking.

-In the following years he would receive two Guggenheim Fellowships, allowing him to work in Bill Hayter’s Paris studio Altier 17, and in Mexico City, where he interacted with Diego Rivera and Rufino Tamayo.
-In the sixties, Mr. Myers and his wife, Roberta, returned to Minneapolis for good.
-He taught at the University of Minnesota and furthered his own artistic endeavors for many years to follow, until his death in 2002.
+In the following years he would receive two Guggenheim Fellowships, allowing him to work in Bill Hayter’s historic Paris studio Altier 17, and in Mexico City, where he interacted with Diego Rivera and Rufino Tamayo.
+In the the next decades, Myers taught at the U of MN inspiring countless students and fellow artists, and traveled the world until his death in 2002.

-Malcom Myers left behind an incredible number of paintings and prints -- a prolific creator in an artistic career spanning more than five decades.
-Much of his art featured lively images of animals, jazz musicians, and mythical figures, often blending together aspects of the real and fantastic.
+Malcom Myers left behind an incredible number of paintings and prints — a prolific creator in an artistic career spanning more than six decades.
+Much of his art features lively animal characters, jazz music and musicians, and mythical figures, often blending together aspects of the real and fantastic.

 Museum, Public and Corporate Collections:

 Cincinnati Art Museum, OH

 Catherine G. Murphy Gallery, College of St. Catherine, St. Paul, MN

 Dennison University Art Gallery, Granville, OH

 Hamline University, St. Paul, MN

 Hennepin County Medical Center, Minneapolis, MN